 Now noticeably agitated the mother snapped, “Look, I am a penguin, your father is a penguin, and your baby sister is a penguin!
 You are definitely a penguin!
 Now why is this question so troubling to you?”

 The little fellow cried out, “Because I’m fucking cold!”

 This concludes the “About” page.
-Originally this page was published on March 27, 2009, but it was last updated on Saturday, April 14, 2018 so as to be better organized and to clarify a few things.
+Originally this page was published on March 27, 2009, but it was last updated on Saturday, July 29, 2023 to include “Better Things”.
 Let me know if you feel it didn’t cover enough or said too much.
 Thanks again for visiting.